-For many years I worked as a graphic designer in advertising.
+"For many years I worked as a graphic designer.
 I loved the creativity but felt that there was some missing element to my life.
-It took me a while but I figured out what it was…the ability to make a genuine impact on the lives of people.
+It took me a while but I figured out what it was…the ability to make a genuine impact on people's lives.
 Around this time I discovered the world of wearable robotics and this became a passion that has fed into my current research.